rytis-paskauskas/TCPCam/README.md

 2. CMD, TCPCam currently supports numeric command values:
    - a positive number N>0 will request exactly N frames
    - a zero or a negative number will request a non-stop stream

-Server accepts multiple client connections and serves each in turn in LIFO order.
 ### Using `TCPCam_client`
 The provided Linux client connects with credentials and dumps the payload to `stdout` or to a file.
 Usage:
 ```sh